Ideal Induction Dose of Propofol

 PKsim – Free resource from Anesoft Corporation

 The goal of PKsim is to allow anesthesia providers to explore several factors that affect the drug levels of intravenous drugs following a bolus injection.
-These factors have significant clinical implications.
+These factors have significant clinical implications for all intravenous medications, including for Total Intravenous Anesthesia (TIVA).
 You can explore ideal dosing for the obese patient, pediatric patient, patient with low cardiac output.
 You can also study the effects of rate of injection.

 PKsim is based on a physiologic-pharmacokinetic model.
 This model was chosen because it can predict onset of the drug in addition to offset.
 The physiologic-pharmacokinetic model is similar to Eger’s model used to predict uptake and distribution of inhalation agents.